MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-framework.md

 ### Download and initialize the SDK

-To SDK is available on [NuGet.org](https://nuget.org), and provides the base functionality required to get started using Azure Mobile Apps.
+The SDK is available on [NuGet.org](https://nuget.org), and provides the base functionality required to get started using Azure Mobile Apps.
 To install the package:

 1. Right-click on the project, then select **Manage NuGet Packages...**.
 1. In the **Browse** tab, enter `Microsoft.Azure.Mobile.Server` in the search box, then press Enter.